It's What You Don't Know That Matters!!

 If we can think ourselves into a state of un-wellness, then we can also think ourselves into a state of wellness.
 The former is a subconscious consequence of brain function or activity that we have no conscious awareness of; although we're aware of the outcome of that neural processing.
 On the other hand, positive mental processing is, initially, a very conscious activity; we use conscious processing to influence a feeling and state of mental wellness.
 As mentioned, this is transmitted to every part of our body through our nervous and circulatory systems.
 Now, this doesn't impinge on the value or efficacy of scientific medicine, it's merely an alternative/adjunct to or continuum of such scientific medicine.
 Perhaps one that provides answers where science cannot?

-The immense power of the mind can heal all forms of illness and disease, in one case all trace of pancreatic cancer disappeared!
+The immense power of the mind can heal all forms of illness and disease, in one case all traces of pancreatic cancer disappeared!
 In fact, all forms of medical conditions have been reversed by the use of mindfulness-based approaches.
 However, this does not equate to all instances of all conditions, or in all cases.
 There is, apparently, some unknown factor that lays deep within individuals that creates healing in one yet not in another.
 The key factor, however, is, that it has happened to many people, under differing circumstances, over many hundreds of years.
 Mind, therefore, has been a healing machine for many years and will continue to be so for many years to come. (read more).
 All we need to learn is how to harness and use its immense power!

 From a religious perspective, faith is an ability of the mind, that allows us to believe in that which has, so far, not been proven to be tangible.
 Many miraculous healings have come through faith and in many other cases, it has not.
 When it works the power of God's finished work is applauded.
 When it doesn't, the depth or quality of one's faith is brought into question!
 But what is faith?
 It is a belief system and belief is the tool of the mind.
 The extent to which we can truly and unequivocally place faith and belief in one specific direction, for one specific purpose eventually dictates the outcome!